Treatment for shingles

 - Vitamin C improves the body’s immune system, and the correct dosage should be followed to prevent any Shingles infection from re-occurring.

-- Vitamin E is also a helpful home remedy for Shingles.
-You can use this vitamin by applying it to the affected areas to help treat Shingles more quicker.
+- Vitamin E is also a helpful home remedy for shingles.
+You can use this vitamin by applying it to the affected areas to help treat shingles quickly.

 - Garlic can also be used as a natural treatment for shingles.
 Consuming garlic 3-5 times daily is a good cure for people suffering from the virus.